 In this article

-With hundreds of options at your fingertips, it might be tempting to change your WordPress theme on a whim.
+With hundreds of options at your fingertips, it might be tempting to change WordPress themes on a whim.
 However, switching themes takes more than just clicking “activate.”
 Here are a few important steps to take before overhauling your website.

 Before deciding to change your WordPress theme, go through your website and take note of any features you want to keep.
 For example, do you have a sidebar that you’ve spent time crafting?
 Does your website contain portfolios of your photography?
 Does your current theme allow you to show excerpts of your blog on the homepage?
 Each theme comes enabled with different features, so make sure that your new theme also supports the features that are important to you.